GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 A yet another simple and powerful principle also helps to keep complexity at bay: Occam's razor (also known as [KISS](https://en.wikipedia.org/wiki/KISS_principle)).
-By not multiplying entities without necessity, you are not making system less comprehensible.
+By not multiplying entities without necessity, you are not making the system less comprehensible.
 We survey other related principles in the "Structural Considerations" section.
 Below we examine what the existing programming tools and approaches offer in this field.
 Generally, they allow managing complexity to the extent of what you can and can not do with them.
 Practice suggests that too much or too little freedom results in lamentable consequences.